dnmfarrell/jp/README.md

     "Hello"

 #### .over
-Copies the second stack element onto the top of the stac, "over" the first.
+Copies the second stack item onto the top of the stack, "over" the first.

     jp 1 2 .over
     1